privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Account Security"

-    Disroot supports [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) two factor authentication for webmail only.
-They do not allow [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) security key authentication.
+    Disroot supports TOTP two factor authentication for webmail only.
+They do not allow U2F security key authentication.

 ??? warning "Data Security"

-    Disroot uses full disk encryption.
+    Disroot uses FDE.
 However, it doesn't appear to be "zero access", meaning it is technically possible for them to decrypt the data they have if it is not additionally encrypted with a tool like OpenPGP.

     Disroot also uses the standard [CalDAV](https://en.wikipedia.org/wiki/CalDAV) and [CardDAV](https://en.wikipedia.org/wiki/CardDAV) protocols for calendars and contacts, which do not support E2EE.
 A [standalone option](calendar-contacts.md) may be more appropriate.